 Image to right: An artist's image of what an ivory-billed woodpecker looks like.
 Credit: George M. Sutton/Cornell Lab of Ornithology

-Realizing the importance of his finding, Sparling went home to write about it in an online bird chat.
+Sparling quickly realized the importance of his finding.
+He went home to write about it in an online bird chat.
 Ornithologists have since confirmed that at least one ivory-billed woodpecker still lives in Arkansas.
 An ornithologist is a scientist who studies birds.

 Image to left: Woody Turner is lending his expertise to the search for the ivory-billed woodpecker.
 Credit: NASA

-The researchers are using an instrument called the Laser Vegetation Imaging Sensor, or LVIS (pronounced "Elvis"), developed by scientists at NASA's Goddard Space Flight Center.
-The instrument emits laser light pulses straight down into the forest canopy.
-The light bounces off tree branches, leaves and the ground, and reflects back to the instrument, which reads the return signal.
+The scientists are using an instrument called the Laser Vegetation Imaging Sensor.
+It's called LVIS (pronounced Elvis) for short.
+LVIS was developed by NASA.
+From the sky, LVIS emits laser light pulses straight down into the forest.
+The light bounces off of tree branches, leaves and the ground, and reflects back to the instrument.
 Scientists can convert this data into three-dimensional images.

-In June and July 2006, the research team flew an aircraft carrying LVIS over 1.2 million acres of land in Arkansas, including the area where the kayaker had spotted the bird in 2004.
-Scientists at the University of Maryland are now analyzing the laser data and creating 3-D maps showing the structure of the forest between the ground and the treetops.
+In June and July 2006, the research team flew an aircraft carrying LVIS.
+The flight path covered 1.2 million acres of land in Arkansas.
+The path included the area where the kayaker, Sparling, had spotted the bird in 2004.
+Scientists at the University of Maryland are now analyzing the laser data.
+From the data, they are creating a 3-D map of the forest area.

-The scientists will compare this information with what they already know about the woodpecker's habitat from a well-known study published in 1942 and other scientific works.
-The references give the researchers a rough understanding of the kind of forests the bird likes.
-They will look for matching environments on the 3-D Arkansas forest map obtained from LVIS to narrow down where the bird could still live.
+The scientists will compare the map with a well-known study published in 1942.
+The study gives the researchers a rough idea of the kind of forests the ivory-billed woodpecker likes.
+They will look for matching areas on the 3-D Arkansas forest map created using LVIS.
+This information will help narrow down where the bird could still live.

 "We have a historical understanding of its habitat," Turner said.
 "We're trying to use that historical data to guide where one might want to look today."

-If the ivory-billed woodpecker does exist, LVIS data could help find it, Turner says.
+Turner says that if the ivory-billed woodpecker does exist, LVIS data could help find it.
 Larry Handley agrees.
-Handley is a researcher at the USGS National Wetlands Research Center who supervised the LVIS data gathering.
-He says that without the instrument, people would have to walk all over the forest to search for the woodpecker's habitat.
+Handley is a researcher at the U.S. Geological Survey.
+He helped lead the LVIS data gathering.
+Handley says that without the instrument people would have to walk all through the forest to search for the woodpecker's habitat.
 Using the laser sensor makes the task much easier.

 Image to left: An image produced from the airborne LVIS instrument shows a three-dimensional view of treetops and vegetation in the tropical forest of La Selva, Costa Rica.
 The color indicates the amount of laser energy reflected from trees and leaves back to a sensor on board the aircraft.
 Credit: John Weishampel, University of Central Florida.
 Credit: NASA

-Finding the ivory-billed woodpecker would be exciting and important in more ways than one.
-The black-and-white bird is beautiful, Turner says, and males look especially dramatic with a bright red crest on their heads.
+Finding the ivory-billed woodpecker would be exciting.
+The black-and-white bird is beautiful, Turner says.
+Males look especially dramatic with a bright red crest on their heads.
 If it exists, it would be the largest woodpecker in the U.S. and the third largest in the world.
-It would be remarkable that the bird could survive for so many years without scientists knowing about it.
+It would be remarkable that such a large bird could survive for so many years without being seen.